32 minute read

 Declaration of generative AI use

-Cursor was used for code generation and for writing sections of the manuscript.
-Claude Sonnet 4.6 was used for polishing the text; prompts are available in the repository.
-Post-AI review and cleanup was done by the author.
+Cursor was used for code generation.
+Cursor and Claude Sonnet 4.6 were used for writing sections of the manuscript.
+Claude Sonnet 4.6 was used for polishing the text.
+AI-generated text was incorporated into the manuscript after human review and cleanup by the author.

 Code and data availability